OU-CS5213/introduction-to-the-test-drive-development-anjali19970528/README.md

 Fourth commit : added stepMultiplier() method to AWS.java  and checked the check box in part 3.

 Fifth commit : corrected the testGetValues() method

+commit 6 : corrected the testSetValues() method